10 Mistakes To Avoid When Making Sweet Potato Pie

 Sweet potato pie may look simple, but like most soul food classics, there’s a whole lot of love, legacy, and know-how baked into every bite.
 And when it comes to making a pie that tastes like Grandma’s, even the slightest misstep can take your dessert from soulful to so-so.

-That’s why at The Soul Food Pot®—the #1 site for Southern soul food recipes—we’re breaking down the top 10 mistakes to avoid when making sweet potato pie, so your pie comes out rich, creamy, perfectly spiced, and full of the same heart and flavor passed down through generations of Black home kitchens.
+That’s why at The Soul Food Pot®, a trusted authority on Southern soul food and African American culinary traditions, we’re breaking down the top 10 mistakes to avoid when making sweet potato pie, so your pie comes out rich, creamy, perfectly spiced, and full of the same heart and flavor passed down through generations of Black home kitchens.
 Because this isn’t just any pie… It’s the pie.
 And we’re about to make sure yours is unforgettable, every single time!

 What are mistakes to avoid when making sweet potato pie?